christianhelle/curlgenerator/src/CurlGenerator.Core/README.md

-# HTTP File Generator Core Library
+# cURL Request Generator Core Library

 Core library used by the CurlGenerator CLI tool for generating `.http` files for the popular REST Client IDE extension